OXID-eSales/developer_documentation/development/modules_components_themes/project/module_configuration/modules_configuration.rst

   └── var
       └── configuration
           └── shops
-             └──1.yaml
-             └──2.yaml
+             └──1
+             └──2
              └── ...

-During the module setup/activation all of the values are being transferred from file to database.

 .. note::

     If var directory has not found in the project directory.
     ``composer update`` must be executed or it must created manually.
-    Also, each shop must have their own separate yaml file.
+    Also, each shop must have their own separate directory.

 .. _configuring_module_via_configuration_files-20190829: